-Meteora is an incredible set of monasteries each perched high atop Greek mountains in area of extraordinary natural beauty.
-In fact “Meteora” literally means “suspended in the air”.
+Meteora is an incredible set of monasteries each perched high atop Greek mountains in an area of extraordinary natural beauty.
+In fact “Meteora” literally means “suspended in the air.”

-The sites on which the Meteora monasteries were built are believed to have first been inhabited by a group of monks who lived their lives in seclusion, in the eleventh century.
-However, many of the Meteora monasteries seen today date back to the fourteenth, fifteenth and sixteenth centuries.
+The sites on which the Meteora monasteries were built are believed to have first been inhabited by a group of monks who lived their lives in seclusion, in the 11th century.
+However, many of the Meteora monasteries seen today date back to the 14th, 15th and 16th centuries.

-The most important of the Meteora monasteries is perhaps that of The Holy Monastery of Great Meteoron, built in the mid-fourteenth century and this is now a museum.
+The most important of the Meteora monasteries is perhaps that of The Holy Monastery of Great Meteoron, built in the mid 14th century and this is now a museum.
 Other monasteries of Meteora include Agias Triados, Agiou Nikolaou, Varlaam, Agias Varvaras Rousanou and Agiou Stefanou.

-When visiting Meteora, it is required that women wear skirts covering their knees and that both men and women cover up generally.
-This site also features as one of our Top 10 tourist attractions to visit in Greece.
+This site features as one of our Top 10 tourist attractions to visit in Greece.

 Getting to Meteora

 The two closest towns to Meteora are Kalambaka and Kastraki and these are where most people stay.
 There is almost no infrastructure among the actual monasteries themselves and parking is minimal, so it easiest to explore the monasteries on foot, by bus or on a tour.